ejrgilbert/whamm-fuel/README.md

   - This should be a standalone function that is called, passes relevant state to it
 - For instrumentation, inject call to this loop with its bundled state for all backedges!

-- Infinite loop in globals test

-- [ ] Finish the testing framework
-      - Get all test cases passing!
-      - Add more tests! (maybe just assert they're valid for now?)
-- [ ] Get this working for APPROXIMATE fuel calculations
-- [ ] How to hook up to `whamm` to actually instrument the program at the necessary locations?
-      - Create a test framework that actually performs this and tests that it works
-- [ ] Extend to support ALL Wasm opcodes (right now it just supports Wasm CORE opcodes)